 Co-Founder, Chief Analyst and Research Officer

 A keen predictive trends analyst, he built his reputation at Gartner and several Silicon Valley companies prior to co-founding Foote Partners in 1997.
-There he leads a senior team of former McKinsey & Company, Gartner, Mercer and Towers Watson analysts and consultants, and former HR, IT, and business executives and managers, in publishing quarterly-updated HR benchmark and market trends reports supported by continuous data collection involving 3,800 research partner employers in the United States and Canada.
+There he leads a senior team of former McKinsey & Company, Gartner, Mercer and Towers Watson analysts and consultants, and former HR, IT, and business executives and managers, in publishing more than 50 quarterly-updated IT compensation benchmark and market trends reports supported by continuous data collection involving 422,770 IT professionals at 4,314 research partner employers in 87 US and Canadian cities.
+The firm's IT Skills and Certifications Pay Index is the oldest (1999) and most comprehensive survey of cash pay premiums and market demand forecasting for more than 1,333 technology skills and certifications.

 A popular opinion columnist, conference speaker, and social media commentator, David is also a regular contributor to countless online, print, radio, and television media providers ranging from the Wall Street Journal, New York Times, Bloomberg Businessweek, Time Magazine, CIO Magazine, Computerworld, Information Week, WorldatWork(HR); CNN, CNBC, and National Public Radio.
 David's research-backed analyses and forecasts of technology market behavior and management trends reach a weekly global audience of business and technology professionals.